 Not just disciples, there are many yogis among us too.
 In fact, in this day and age, we have more yogis than we ever did in the history of our race.
 But, today we have a different kind of them.
 Many of us, like the yogi, spend our entire life working on stuff worth no more than a fistful of rice.

-Ignoring the sermon of love, disregarding our personal happiness, trampling over our emotional needs, at the cost of our health, we are working hard to gain, to attain, to be.
+Ignoring the sermon of love, disregarding our personal happiness and trampling over our emotional needs, at the cost of our health, we are working hard to gain, to attain, to be.
 Most of which, I may add, we do to impress those who don’t matter to us, those who care the least about us, to gain the attention of those for whom it’ll never be enough.
 And worst of all, we do it at the expense of those who actually do matter to us.

 Why is love such an elusive emotion?
 Why do people grow out of their relationships when once they thought they wouldn’t be able to live without the other person?
 In this book, based on a collection of my writings over the last few years, I address this and more.

 Often we work towards big goals in life but love is not made up of big things.
-Like everything on our planet, no matter a Himalayan mountain or a small ant, everything is made up of tiny elements, cells.
+Like everything on our planet, no matter a Himalayan mountain or a small ant, everything is made up of tiny elements: cells.
 Love too is shown in small gestures of affection, care, attention, belonging, appreciation and mutual respect.
 Walk with me to understand love as I see it, let’s separate the chaff from the actual seeds with the knowledge that the seeds for sowing are different from the seeds for consumption.

 It may be a good moment to pause, to take a breather, to stop and take a good look at your life.
 Hopefully, whatever it is that you are working towards, however grand it may be, is worth more than a handful of rice.
-Or, may it be that you don’t need to lead an austere life, a life of stress and distress, of rush and rat race, because you can already attain the same outcome by parting with a fistful of rice?
+Or, it may be that you don’t need to lead an austere life, a life of stress and distress, of rush and rat race, because you can already attain the same outcome by parting with a fistful of rice?

 Krishna too had granted the comforts of the world to Sudama for a small amount of rice.
 It wasn’t just a handful of rice that compelled him though, it was but a fistful of love.
 Sudama’s small offering of pure love.
 And, that’s all it takes, a fistful of love to cultivate your field of relationships.
 Those seeds of love will one day be harvested and sowed back to grow into more and more and more and then some.
 It all starts with a meager sprinkle.